 I have an older-model Texas Instruments TI-84 Plus calculator that was running the operating system that Texas Instruments loaded on it a few years ago.
-I never realized that it mattered which version of the operating system my calculator was running until we started doing logarithms in College Algebra class and my calculator was missing the change of base formula (logBASE) that’s found under the MATH menu on the TI-84 Plus calculator.
+I never realized that it mattered which version of the operating system my calculator was running until we started doing logarithms in College Algebra class I needed to do calculus homework and my calculator was missing the change of base formula (logBASE) that’s found under the MATH menu on the TI-84 Plus calculator.

 I then decided that I needed to update the operating system on my calculator.
 The problem, however, is that I couldn’t find a simple guide on the Internet to show me how.
 I figured out how to do it on my own and now I bring you this guide.
 It takes about 5 minutes and requires a mini USB cable and a computer running Windows or Mac OS X.